euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Permits

-Instead of invoking the CVC directly, signed messages called `permit`s can also be provided to the CVC.
+Instead of invoking the EVC directly, signed messages called `permit`s can also be provided to the EVC.
 Permits can be invoked by anyone, but they will execute on behalf of the signer of the permit message.
 They are useful for implementing "gasless" transactions.

 Permits are EIP-712 typed data messages with the following fields:

 * `signer`: The address to execute the operation on behalf of.
 * `nonceNamespace` and `nonce`: Values used to prevent replaying permit messages, and for sequencing (see below)
 * `deadline`: A timestamp after which the permit becomes invalid.
-* `data`: Arbitrary calldata that will be used to invoke the CVC.
+* `data`: Arbitrary calldata that will be used to invoke the EVC.
 Typically this will contain an invocation of the `batch` method.

 There are two types of signature methods supported by permits: ECDSA, which is used by EOAs, and [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) which is used by smart contract wallets.
 In both cases, the `permit` method can be invoked by any unprivileged address, such as a keeper.
 If the signature is exactly 65 bytes long, an `ecrecover` is attempted.
 If the recovered address does not match `signer`, or for signature lengths other than 65, then an ERC-1271 verification is attempted, by staticcalling `isValidSignature` on `signer`.

-After verifying `deadline`, `signature`, `nonce`, and `nonceNamespace`, the `data` will be used to invoke the CVC.
+After verifying `deadline`, `signature`, `nonce`, and `nonceNamespace`, the `data` will be used to invoke the EVC.
 Although other methods can be invoked, the most general purpose method to use is `batch`.
 Inside a batch, each batch item can specify an `onBehalfOfAccount` address.
 This can be any sub-account of the owner, meaning a signed batch can affect multiple sub-accounts, just as a regular non-permit invocation of `batch` can.
 If the `signer` is an operator of another account, then the other account can also be specified -- this could be useful for gaslessly invoking a restricted "hot wallet" operator.

-Internally, `permit` works by `call`ing `address(this)`, which has the effect of setting `msg.sender` to the CVC itself, indicating to the CVC that the actually authenticated user should be taken from the execution context.
+Internally, `permit` works by `call`ing `address(this)`, which has the effect of setting `msg.sender` to the EVC itself, indicating to the EVC that the actually authenticated user should be taken from the execution context.
 It is critical that a permit is the only way for this to happen, otherwise the authentication could be bypassed.
-Note that the CVC can be self-invoked via a batch, but this is done with *delegatecall*, leaving `msg.sender` unchanged.
+Note that the EVC can be self-invoked via a batch, but this is done with *delegatecall*, leaving `msg.sender` unchanged.

 #### Nonce Namespaces